 According to the description in clause 6.9 in TS 23.288 [5] the consumer of QoS Sustainability analytics may request the NWDAF analytics information regarding the QoS change statistics for an Analytics target period in the past in a certain area or the likelihood of a QoS change for an Analytics target period in the future in a certain area or path of interest, which is smaller than a cell.

-Editor's note: If the AF cannot provide the certain area or path of interest, which is smaller than cell, it is FFS how the NWDAF determines an area smaller than cell for the QoS sustainability analytics.
+NOTE 1: In this Release of the specification, to derive the QoS Sustainability analytics in a finer granularity AoI smaller than cell, the AF is required to provide the requested AoI or requested path of interest, which is smaller than cell.

 The area is described in the request message (either of a Subscribe-Notify model or of a Request-Response model) via Location information (mandatory):

 - a path of interest: The location information could reflect a list of waypoints;